unoti/nova/docs/features/m02-llm-driver.md

 For this milestone we will be focusing only on the low-level llm driver, not the llm_provider.

+## Current status
+To understand where we're at with this, read these files: lib/nova/entities/dialog.ex - defines data models we're using for chats lib/nova/llm/driver.ex  - Defines abstract behavior for the llm driver lib/nova/llm/drivers/mock.ex - Defines the mock driver test/nova/llm/drivers/mock_test.exs - Verifies the functionality of the mock driver

 ## Implementation Steps

 ### A1 [x] Defin LLM Driver behavior/protocol with clear specifications